cite/pydtm/README.md

 ### Why output data to UDP?
 Why not text files, sockets, ...?

 You can easily use tools like `netcat` to capture the data.

+### This is downstream only, right?

+Yes.
+You would probably not see other cable modems upstream signals due to... erm, "electrical" stuff.